doxter/publishers.js/README.md

  - a valid doxter publisher ID (AID)
  - a customized markup snippet on doxter side
  - inclusion of this plugin in the publisher's head tag
- - container elements with valid `doxter-ids` within the body tag
+ - container elements with a valid `doxter-id` in the body tag

 ### The customized markup snippet